Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 The following conditions need to be met:

- * the business specific data and the `Outbox` storage must be in the same database;
+ * the business specific data and the `Outbox` storage must be in the same database instance;
  * the user code accessing business related data must use the same `connection string` as the `Outbox` storage.

 ### Entity Framework caveats